sbalmt/xcheme/documents/operands.md

 ## Any operand

-The `any` operand is used when we want to accept any character in a _token_ directive or any token in a _node_ directive.
+The `any` operand is used to accept any character in a _token_ directive or any token in a _node_ directive.

 Syntax: